-Appeal A means by which a Committee hearing decision can be reviewed by the upheld or overturned.

-Magistrates Court or the Crown Court.
-The decision of the Committee may be taken at that time.
+- Appeal A means by which a Committee hearing decision can be reviewed by the Magistrates Court or the Crown Court.
+The decision of the Committee may be upheld or overturned. - Caution A signed admittance of guilt of committing an offence where no further action is taken at that time.
 It may be taken into account in the case of re-offending.